nkokkos/vws/README.md

 to poll for the changes on the target since no such feature has been implemented in this gem.
 More you can find here: https://developer.vuforia.com/library//articles/Best_Practices/Best-Practices-for-using-the-VWS-API

+##Special thanks to

+Everyone who has mentioned errors in the codes and especially to https://github.com/ and https://github.com/jlitola for the PRs.

 ## Contributing

 Please, if you use it, report back any bugs/problems.